 Laparoscopic hernia repair is less invasive than an open hernia repair.
 The surgeon makes various small incisions surrounding the hernia bulge site.
 A tube with a camera on one end, known as a laparoscope, is inserted into one of the incisions, allowing the surgeon to get a better view of your abdominal cavity.

-Both types of surgery have the same goal.
+All three types of surgery have the same goal.
 The surgeon would place the bulging intestine or other intra-abdominal tissue and lining back through the hole in the abdominal wall.
 The hole is then sewed closed.
 A synthetic mesh material may be inserted into the abdomen to strengthen the area.

 What Happens After I Treat My Hernia?